cesarParra/expression/README.md

 ### Apex Interoperability

 Besides being able to create custom Apex formulas, you can also reference Apex actions to be executed later.
 This is useful when the goal is not to retrieve data, but to perform some action.
-This about this as having a reference to a function in Javascript, which you can then execute later.
+Think about this as having a reference to a function in Javascript, which you can then execute later.

 > This is how you can call Apex actions from [Expression Component Buttons](#Button).